benmvp/slides/2020/jsconfhi/perfect-lib.md

 - 1/ We write the docs when we know how it works **the least**
   * After we've implemented, it's much harder to explain
   * Cuz it's harder to put yourself in the shoes of a newbie
-  * We're more likely to add examples to tell **ourselves** how it should work in the beginning
+  * We're more likely to add code examples to guide our implementation as well
 - 2/ We're more likely to have a cohesive API
   * As we try to make the API easy to use
   * We may need to revise functions we've already documented
   * But not a big deal cuz it's just Markdown files
 - 3/ We can get feedback from others **before** implementation
-  * And it's in a format that's much better than an implementation spec
+  * And it's in a format that's much more approachable than an implementation spec

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/calle-macarone-15wIddvL5dU-emergency-instructions-guide-unsplash.jpg) no-repeat center" data-background-size="cover" -->